-The Angell Town project is a pilot scheme in Brixton, South London, which addresses the design and management problems typical of a 1970s deck-access estate.
-The initiative to improve the environment of what had become a ‘sink estate’ came initially from the tenants, who were very keen to make sure that the proposals by the London Borough of Lambeth were tailored to the needs and desires of people of the estate.
-The Pilot Project comprised a radical remodelling on three floors of the flats above the garages and associated external areas.
-It included 15 new flats with individual stair access and improved interiors, new rooms built by converting the redundant access walkway, 15 new flats converted from disused car parks and a new square with a safe railed-off play area to replace a previously unused and unattractive patch of grass.
+The Angell Town project began as a pilot scheme in Brixton, South London, to address the design and management problems typical of a 1970s deck-access estate.
+The initiative to improve the environment of what had become a ‘sink estate’ and which led to Burrell Foley Fischer's appointment came initially from the tenants, who were very keen to make sure that the proposals by the London Borough of Lambeth were tailored to the needs and desires of people of the estate.
+The Pilot Project became a radical remodelling of three floors of flats above garages and associated, poorly used external areas.

 Fifteen new flats were given individual stair access, improved interiors, and additional rooms by converting the redundant access walkway.
 Disused car parks were converted to create a new square with a safe play area to replace a previously unused, railed-off area of unattractive grass.
 The Pilot Project led to the residents agreeing to a full master plan for new houses, a mews and shared amenity areas and a total of 138 new dwellings designed with BFF and includes eleven self-built dwellings.

 Apart from improving the housing and urban environment, an essential component of the regeneration of Angell Town was the introduction of a range of facilities to encourage street level activity.
 The disused car park at ground level was converted into twenty studio/workshops, a hairdresser's, laundrette and corner shop, while community facilities include a café, clubroom, recording studio and an enterprise centre for start-up businesses.
 Income from rent of the studio offices helps fund the communal and training facilities organised by the Angell Town Community Project.